Grape Salad

 - In a large mixing bowl, beat the cream cheese, sour cream, sugar, and vanilla together until smooth.

-- Add the grapes and toss to coat them evenly in the cream cheese mixture.
+- Add washed and dried crisp grapes and toss to coat them evenly in the cream cheese mixture.

-- At this point, cover the bowl and chill the salad at least one hour or until you’re ready to serve it.
+- Cover the bowl and chill the salad until you’re ready to serve it, at least 1 hour.

-- Just before serving, sprinkle the brown sugar and pecans over the top.
+- Just before serving, sprinkle the brown sugar and pecans overtop.

 Pro Tips!